gentaliti/react-toolkit/README.md

 ## Overview

-Atomica UI is a personal React UI library that provides a set of reusable components for building user interfaces.
+Atomica UI is a React UI Theme that provides a set of reusable components for building user interfaces.
 This library was created for personal use.

 ## Docs Dashboard UI